datacarpentry/rr-organization1/02-programmatic-modification-exercises.md

 Before you start modifying anything, make a copy of the `xlsx` file.
 Remember, this is our only copy at the moment, and it's important NEVER to modify by hand or by script your only copy of a file, since you may need to start over at some point in the future.

 Next, once you've duplicated that file, open the copy and start going though the spreadsheet and correct any errors you observe.
 Every time you find and error and correct it, document *exactly* what you did, step by step, in a text file.
 Imagine that you are writing these instructions to yourself or to a colleague to document exactly what you did to this file, so that you could read the file and easily repeat the changes on the original copy if you needed to.

-We will be using this dataset in subsequent exercises, so it's important that you find and fix all of the problems with it now.

 *Eventually, the goal is for all modifications to data files to be done progrommatically--that is, completely through a scripted approach